RazrFalcon/svgdom/README.md

 ### Purpose

-*libsvgdom* is designed to simplify generic SVG processing and manipulations.
+*svgdom* is designed to simplify generic SVG processing and manipulations.
 Unfortunately, an SVG is very complex format (PDF spec is 826 pages long), with lots of features and implementing all of them will lead to an enormous library.

-That's why *libsvgdom* supports only static subset of an SVG.
+That's why *svgdom* supports only static subset of an SVG.
 No scripts, external resources and complex CSS styling.
 Parser will convert as much as possible data to a simple doc->elements->attributes structure.